vladshcherbin/rollup-plugin-generate-package-json/readme.md

 ## About

-This plugin is useful when you have a lot of packages in your current `package.json` and want to create a lean one with only packages from your generated bundle, probably for deployment.
+This plugin is useful when you have a lot of packages in your current `package.json` file and want to create a lean one with only packages from your generated bundle, probably for deployment.

 ## Installation